JetBrains/teamcity-documentation/topics/nodejs.md

 ## Accessing Private Registries

 To access a private npm registry during a build (for example, to download a package), you need to:
 1. In __Project Settings | Connections__, configure an _NPM Registry_ connection: specify the registry URL, automation access token, and a scope.
+   The scope defines which registries will be accessed by the npm commands.
+It is a good practice to keep this specification in one place, that is in the connection settings: either in the TeamCity connection instance or directly in the `.npmrc` file.
+Alternatively, if you don't specify a scope in the connection settings, you can still access a specific registry within a Node.js step by appending `--registry registry_url` to the `npm ...` command.
 2. In __Build Configuration Settings | Build Features__, add an _NPM Registry Connection_ build feature and select the new connection, so it can be used in this configuration.

-As a result, a TeamCity agent will authenticate in this registry during the build and sign out after its finish.
+As a result, a TeamCity agent will authenticate in this registry during the build.

 >Note that TeamCity will only be able to access registries where automation tokens are allowed.
 If your connection test fails in TeamCity, revise the registry settings.
 >